CogitatorTech/binharic-cli/README.md

 [![Documentation](https://img.shields.io/badge/docs-latest-8ca0d7?style=flat&labelColor=333333&logo=read-the-docs&logoColor=white)](docs)
 [![License](https://img.shields.io/badge/license-MIT-00acc1?style=flat&labelColor=333333&logo=open-source-initiative&logoColor=white)](LICENSE)

-A friendly AI coding assistant that is always ready to help you
+A Tech-Priest AI coding assistant blessed by the Omnissiah

 </div>

 ---

-Tobi is a user-friendly AI coding assistant that can help you with your software development tasks and projects.
+Binharic is a Tech-Priest of the Adeptus Mechanicus serving as an AI coding assistant.
+It speaks with reverence for technology and serves the user through the sacred art of code, honoring the Machine God with every execution.

 ### Features

-- Able to use models provided by OpenAI, Google, Anthropic, and Ollama.
+- Blessed machine spirit powered by OpenAI, Google, Anthropic, and Ollama models
-- Fully customizable.
+- Fully customizable sacred configuration
-- Fast and secure.
+- Fast and secure communion with the machine
-- Can be used as a CLI with a rich TUI.
+- CLI interface with rich TUI blessed by the Omnissiah
-- Has a built-in retrieval-augmented generation pipeline.
+- Built-in retrieval-augmented generation pipeline
-- Has the ability to use tools (call functions) including connecting to model context protocol (MCP) server.
+- Tool invocation capabilities including Model Context Protocol (MCP) server integration
+- Speaks in the dialect of the Adeptus Mechanicus

 ---